jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-07-18-beam-examples-2/index.md

 #### Pipeline Execution

-We use the legacy read (`--deprecated_read`) while accepting default values of the other known arguments (`bootstrap_servers` and `input_topic`).
-The pipeline arguments are followed and, note that, we deploy the pipeline on a local Flink cluster by specifying the flink master argument (`--flink_master=localhost:8081`).
+We specify only a single known argument that enables to use the legacy read (`--deprecated_read`) while accepting default values of the other known arguments (`bootstrap_servers`, `input_topic` ...).
+The remaining arguments are all pipeline arguments.
+Note that we deploy the pipeline on a local Flink cluster by specifying the flink master argument (`--flink_master=localhost:8081`).
 Alternatively, we can use an embedded Flink cluster if we exclude that argument.

 ```bash
 ## start the beam pipeline